-- Proof of how home equity funds were used – Keep receipts and invoices for any expenses that significantly improve the value, longevity or adaptability of your home.
-These documents include costs for materials, labor and permits needed for the renovation.
+- Proof of how home equity funds were used: Keep receipts and invoices for any expenses that significantly improve the value, longevity or adaptability of your home.
+These documents include costs for materials, labor and permits needed for the renovation or repair.

 3. Itemize your deductions

 To take advantage of this tax break, you’ll need to itemize your deductions at tax time.
 That’s only worth doing if all of your deductions add up to more than the amount of the standard deduction for the appropriate tax year.
 You can either take the standard deduction or itemize deductions — but not both.

-After totaling your itemized expenses, including your home equity loan interest, and comparing them to your standard deduction, you have to decide whether itemizing is to your advantage.
+Total your itemized expenses, including your home equity loan interest, and compare them to your standard deduction.
+Then, you can decide whether itemizing is to your advantage.